Corn Tomato Avocado Salsa is the perfect summer side dish to serve with grilled chicken or steak at your next cookout!

 This is a beautiful, fresh and delicious dish for summer - plus, it's perfect Cinco de Mayo.
 In a way, I feel like Cinco de Mayo is the unofficial start of summer.
 It's the perfect time to invite friends over for scrumptious meal.

 If you make this salsa, I promise your friends will be impressed!
 In fact, Mr. Juggling Act ate two helpings the first time I served it.
-The sweet tender corn is the perfect complement to the creamy avocado and acidic tomato flavors.
+The sweet tender corn perfectly complements the creamy avocado and acidic tomato flavors.
 Your family and friends will it!

 The easiest way, I think, to take corn off the cob is to put a cereal bowl upside down inside of a larger mixing bowl.
 Place the corn upright on the smaller bowl and cut vertically.
 The kernels will fall into the larger bowl and you won't have a giant mess!